kinopio-club/kinopio-blog/posts/presentation-mode.md

 tags: ["New Stuff"]
 color: '#a9c5a2'
 image: 'https://kinopio-blog.us-east-1.linodeobjects.com/presentation-mode-thumbnail.png'
-description: Share → Present to hide the Kinopio UI and put the focus solely on your content.
+description: Share → Present to hide the Kinopio UI and put the focus solely on your content
 ---

 `Share → Present` to hide the Kinopio UI and put the focus solely on your content.